mohdsadiq1/python/README.md

+<p>Here's a simple Python API using Flask that prints the reverse of the origin IP address:</p>
 To run this code, you'll need to install Flask if you haven't already: <br/>
 <b>pip install flask</b> <br/>
 Then you can save the code in a file (e.g., app.py) and run it using: <br/>